AndersonQ/gogettingstarted/01-http-handlers-middlewares/README.md

 }
 ```
 You can run `go run demo/00/main.go` to see it in action.
-How does `http.HandlerFunc` does its magic?
+A question arises, how does `http.HandlerFunc` does its magic?
 First let's see what it is:

 ```go
 type HandlerFunc func(http.ResponseWriter, *http.Request)
 ```

-`http.HandlerFunc` is a function which receives a `http.ResponseWriter` and `*http.Request`,
+`http.HandlerFunc` type is a function receiving two parameters, a `http.ResponseWriter`
-and does not return any value.
-It is possible to cast any function with the same
+and `*http.Request`, and does not return any value.
+It is possible to cast any
-signature to `http.HandlerFunc`, as our `handlerFunc` has this signature, we can
+function with the same signature to `http.HandlerFunc`, as our `handlerFunc` has
-cast it to `http.HandlerFunc` as well.
+this signature, we can cast it to `http.HandlerFunc`.

-Now let's build our own `http.HandlerFunc` from our `handler`, we had:
+Now let's build our own `http.HandlerFunc` from our `handler`, to fully
+understand the trick.
+We had:

 ```go
 type handler struct{}